MartinaB91/project1-html-css/README.md

 [Color matcher](https://coolors.co/image-picker): To get colors that goes well with the hero-image an external tool was used, this tool lets the user select color from image and is presented with a palette of matching colors.

+[Converter Px to REM](https://nekocalc.com/px-to-rem-converter): Used for convert Px to rem

 [Dev.to css hack](https://dev.to/devhammed/awesome-checkbox-and-radio-button-css-hacks-1b75): Used as inspiration when creating the radio-buttons in the Timeline.

 [Font awesome](https://fontawesome.com/): Icons used in timeline section.